Data vs classifiers, who wins?: Results and discussion

-To test if the set of 50\% generated from the OpenML-CC18 benchmark has similar characterization.
-The following general dataset characteristics were compiled:
+To test whether the 50\% set generated from the OpenML-CC18 benchmark has similar characterization, the following general dataset characteristics were compiled:

-\begin{itemize} \item Data types: if the dataset is composed only of features of numeric or categorical type or if the dataset is mixed (it has features of both types). \item Classification type: whether the dataset is binary or multiclass. \end{itemize}
+\begin{itemize} \item Data types: whether the dataset is composed only of features of numeric or categorical type or whether the dataset is mixed (it has features of both types). \item Classification type: whether the dataset is binary or multiclass. \end{itemize}

 When analyzing Tables \ref{tab7} and \ref{tab8}, it can be observed that the data types of the datasets are kept proportional in total between the two sets of benchmarks.
-Where, for the new benchmark, the total amount of numeric and mixed type datasets varies only 5\% when compared to the values of the original benchmark.
+Where, for the new benchmark, the total amount of numeric and mixed type datasets varies only by 5\% when compared to the values of the original benchmark.

-The most significant change is in the type of dataset classification, where the original benchmark is more balanced, especially in terms of total values.
-While the new benchmark generated presents a higher total percentage of multiclass datasets, with the difference between the amount of binaries being 26.66\%.
-However, this wide classification difference only appears when evaluating datasets of numeric data type.
-Because, for categorical datasets, the classification proportion is maintained and for mixed datasets the percentage variation is below 4\% if compared to the original benchmark.
+The most significant change lies in the type of dataset classification, where the original benchmark is more balanced, especially in terms of total values.
+While the new benchmark generated has a higher total percentage of multiclass datasets, with the difference between the amount of binaries being 26.66\%.
+However, this wide classification difference only appears when evaluating datasets of numeric data type, since, for categorical datasets, the classification proportion is maintained and for mixed datasets the percentage variation is below 4\% if compared to the original benchmark.

 In addition to the general characterization, more specific characteristics of the datasets of each benchmark were also analyzed.
-For this purpose, 9 metadata were removed from OpenML for each dataset: number of classes, number of features, percentage of instances with missing values, percentage of categorical features, percentage of numerical features, percentage of binary features, percentage of majority and minority classes and the dimensionality.
-This data can be accessed in the supplementary material (link to supplementary material).
+To this end, 9 metadata were removed from OpenML for each dataset: number of classes, number of features, percentage of instances with missing values, percentage of categorical features, percentage of numerical features, percentage of binary features, percentage of majority and minority classes and the dimensionality.
+These data can be accessed in the supplementary material \footnote{Supplementary material: \url{https://osf.io/ytb4d/}}.

 Dataset metadata analysis of each set was performed by calculating the mean, median and standard deviation.
-It was observed if these values suffered a lot of change when analyzed against the original benchmark and later on the subset generated by the 50\% cut.
+It was observed whether these values had a significant change when analyzed against the original benchmark and later on the subset generated by the 50\% cutoff.
 Table \ref{tab9} brings the variation of values between sets in the mean.